nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Editing the Data File

-* KnottyPlanners data are saved automatically as a JSON file
+* KnottyPlanners data are saved automatically as a JSON file.
   * `[JAR file location]/data/addressbook.json`.
   * `[JAR file location]/data/weddingbook.json`.
 * Advanced users are welcome to update data directly by editing that data file.